EdelweissFE/EdelweissFE/_sources/installation.rst.txt

 By default, a working instance of `Marmot <https://github.com/MAteRialMOdelingToolbox/Marmot/>`_, containing specific implementations of finite elements and constitutive models, is required.
+Marmot itself requires the `Eigen <https://eigen.tuxfamily.org/>`_ library, and potentially `Fastor <https://github.com/romeric/Fastor>`_, depending on the requested modules.

 Please build Marmot before you build EdelweissFE.

 Configuration
 *************

-Customize setup.py by defining all paths pointing to the respective libraries.
+Customize ``setup.py`` by defining all paths pointing to the respective libraries.
 Default paths are already defined, and usually only minor modifications should be required.

 Building EdelweissFE